samueljansem/my-bb-qa-reviews/README.md

 ## Objective

-Identify and report all Pull Requests across specified repositories where the authenticated user has performed a "DEV QA" or "QA" review.
+Identify and report all Pull Requests across specified repositories where the authenticated user has performed a "QA" review.

 ## Prerequisites